 Therefore, when trying to reduce risk, we also need to think about reducing the impact if or when that bad thing were to happen.

-Key takeaway: Risk = Likelihood AND Impact
+Key takeaway: Reducing Risk = Reducing Likelihood AND Reducing Impact

 - Phishing Email

 Most cybersecurity attacks rely on a staff member being fooled by the criminal.

 You need to tell people people about the target on their backs.

 - Senior managers and execs are targets because a criminal impersonating them has a lot of power and can cause a lot of damage.

 - Finance staff are targets because they can transfer money to the criminal.

 - Junior staff are targets because they are more likely to trust an email, and are less likely to challenge a request that appears to be from a senior member of staff.

 - All staff are targets because of any of them download ransomware, the criminal can encrypt any files that this staff member has access to.